Inspired by the most recent Sony Bravia commercial, I decided to have my physics students create stop-motion videos for a Halloween themed project.

 - had a Halloween theme

-I gave the students a handout with a time line, guidelines, rubric and some suggestions for a successful project.
+I gave the students a handout with guidelines, rubric and some suggestions for a successful project.
 Students created the videos using Windows Movie Maker and uploaded them to Brightcove.tv (YouTube is blocked at our school).
 I used Jing to provide students with screencasts that explained how to use Movie Maker and Brightcove.tv.

 After the videos were created, students used a video analysis program (LoggerPro) to analyze and confirm the acceleration.

 I wasn’t sure what to expect when I assigned this project but I was truly shocked by all of the amazing videos that my students produced.